microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform_windows.md

     ![](../img/gcp_windows/04.png)

 * Next, set up a service account key, which Terraform will use to create and manage resources in your GCP project.
 Go to the [create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 Select "New Service Account" from the dropdown, give it a name, select Project then Owner as the role, JSON as the key type, and click Create.
 This downloads a JSON file with all the credentials that will be needed for Terraform to manage the resources.
-Copy the downloaded JSON file to the [*azure_arc_servers_jumpstart/gcp/ubuntu/terraform*](../gcp/ubuntu/terraform/) directory.
+Copy the downloaded JSON file to the [*azure_arc_servers_jumpstart/gcp/windows/terraform*](../gcp/windows/terraform/) directory.

     ![](../img/gcp_windows/05.png)

-* Finally, make sure your SSH keys are available in *~/.ssh* and named *id_rsa.pub* and *id_rsa*.
-If you followed the ssh-keygen guide above to create your key then this should already be setup correctly.
-If not, you may need to modify [*main.tf*](../gcp/ubuntu/terraform/main.tf) to use a key with a different path.

 # Create Azure Service Principal (SP)